What is it?

 A postal Money Order is a certified, cashable document guaranteed by Canada Post.
 It is a safe way to send money (locally) through the mail.

-Canada Post Money Orders (direct service) are available to cash in Canada and select destinations.
-Depending on the destination, Customers receive a copy of the Money Order.
+Canada Post Money Orders (direct service) are available to cash in Canada.

 The Money Order form consists of:

 - a negotiable document with all other proof of purchase and claims or enquiry information printed on the Point-of-Sale (POS) receipt

 - added security features which include: a barcode serial number, polarized ink and a security code which is printed at the time of issue by the POS system and is used to verify the validity when a new Money Order is cashed.